 Please drIve slow and avoid spinning your wheels as it damages the driveway.

 No smoking on property.
 Pets need to be on leash and must be cleaned up after.
 Quiet hours (including no generators) after 10pm.

 We have a female german shepherd.
-She is very people friendly, likes most other dogs, but does not like cats.
+She is very people friendly, but does not always like other dogs.
+She definitely does not like cats.

 There is room to park a tow vehicle next to the RV.
 Our only requirement is that it not block our vehicles from getting out of the garage and up the driveway.
 There is lots of room, so that shouldn’t be an issue.

 Space is available in the winter months, but the road is only accessible to 4wheel drive vehicles when there is snow or ice on the driveway.
 If you have a truck camper on a 4WD vehicle, you will likely be fine.
 Others may have issues.
 Our Subaru Outback typically makes it up the hill, but there are occasions when our 4WD F350 needs chains to get out.

 We are also RVers so there may be times when we are traveling and won’t be able to host.
 You can check in with us a couple of weeks ahead of time and we should be able to confirm availability.